jklinges14/Deep-Learning-Machine-Learning/README.md

 Continuous variable (Quantitative): Numeric variables that have an infinite number of values between any two values.
 Example: length of a part or the date and time a payment is received, running distance, age (infinitly accurate and use an infinite number of decimal places)
 Data Use
 For 'Quantitative data' is used with all three centre measures (mean, median and mode) and all spread measures.
-For 'Class data' is used with median and mode.
-For 'Qualitative data' is for only with mode.
-Two types of problems:
+For 'Class data' is used with median and mode. "\n", For 'Qualitative data' is for only with mode. "\n", Two types of problems:
-Classification (predict label)
+Classification (predict label) "\n", "\n",
 Regression (predict values)
 Python Reviews
-Step 1 through step 8 is a reviews in python.
-After step 8, everything you need to know that is relate to data analysis, data engineering, data science, machine learning, and deep learning.
+Step 1 through step 8 is a reviews in python. "\n", After step 8, everything you need to know that is relate to data analysis, data engineering, data science, machine learning, and deep learning. "\n",

-List of Machine Learning Algorithms for Stock Trading Most Common Regression Algorithms
+List of Machine Learning Algorithms for Stock Trading "\n", Most Common Regression Algorithms "\n",
-Simple Linear Regression Model
+Simple Linear Regression Model "\n",
-Logistic Regression
+Logistic Regression "\n",
-Lasso Regression
+Lasso Regression "\n",
-Support Vector Machines
+Support Vector Machines "\n",
-Polynomial Regression
+Polynomial Regresssion "\n",
-Stepwise Regression
+Stepwise Regression "\n",
-Ridge Regression
+Ridge Regression "\n",
-Multivariate Regression Algorithm
+Multivariate Regression Algorithm "\n",
-Multiple Regression Algorithm
+Multiple Regression Algorithm "\n",
-K Means Clustering Algorithm
+K Means Clustering Algorithm "\n",
-Naïve Bayes Classifier Algorithm
+Naïve Bayes Classifier Algorithm "\n",
-Random Forests
+Random Forests "\n",
-Decision Trees
+Decision Trees "\n",
-Nearest Neighbours
+Nearest Neighbours "\n",
-Lasso Regression
+Lasso Regression "\n",
-ElasticNet Regression
+ElasticNet Regression "\n",
-Reinforcement Learning
+Reinforcement Learning  "\n",
-Artificial Intelligence
+Artificial Intelligence "\n",
-MultiModal Network
+MultiModal Network  "\n",
-Biologic Intelligence
+Biologic Intelligence "\n",
-Different Types of Machine Learning Algorithms and Models Algorithms is a process and set of instructions to solve a class of problems.
+Different Types of Machine Learning Algorithms and Models "\n", Algorithms is a process and set of instructions to solve a class of problems.
 In addition, algorithms perform a computation such as calculations, data processing, automated reasoning, and other tasks.
 A machine learning algorithms is a method that provides the systems to have the ability to automatically learn and improve from experience without being formulated.

 Prerequistes